 Back in 2000, a friend suggested I write a cookbook for toaster ovens.
 I was amused.
 "How many ways can you do toast?"
 I asked her.

-Little did I know what toaster ovens can do.
-As I researched recipes, converting them to toaster oven proportions, changing the ingredients to healthy, low fat, low calorie offerings, I eventually came up with over 250 great recipes for my cookbook, "Pop It In The Toaster Oven."
+Little did I know what toaster ovens can do!
+I researched recipes, converting them to toaster oven proportions, changing the ingredients to healthy, low fat, low calorie offerings and created over 250 delicious, healthy recipes for energy-efficient cooking for my cookbook, "Pop It In The Toaster Oven."
 Indeed, artful cooking can be done in a toaster oven!

 Here are some samples of my "Pop It In The Toaster Oven" recipe videos...